 The construction of Choquequirao is the work of the successors of the Inca Pachacútec Túpac Inca Yupanqui (1 471-1 493) and Wayna Cápac (1 493-1 527).

-Domestic and ceremonial ceramics have been found here in the classic Cusquenian style and from other populations that came to live here to build and permanently populate the area.
+Domestic and ceremonial ceramics have been found here in the classic Cusquenian style, as well as from other populations that came to live here to build and permanently populate the area.

 They were most likely experienced farmers who knew how to build and use agricultural terraces in high Amazonian forest areas.